- Phone number

 - Wheelchair accessible office

 Face to face and online/ phone counselling are offered.
 I work Tuesday to Thursday.
-I am available for morning, afternoon, and early evening appointments up until 4.30 pm.
+I am available for morning, afternoon, and early evening appointments.
+My final counselling session starts at 4.30 pm.

 About me and my therapy practice